Parth-444/Documentation_generator_agent/README.md

     ```bash
     pip install -r requirements.txt
     ```
-3. Ensure your Ollama server is running and the `llama3:8B` model is available.
+3. Ensure your Ollama server is running and the `llama3:8B` model is available (as specified in the original README, though the `client.py` uses `gemini-2.5-flash`).
-4. Ensure the MCP GitHub server is configured and accessible as specified in `client.py`.
+4. Ensure the MCP GitHub server is configured and accessible as specified in `client.py` (e.g., `C:\Users\Parth\Desktop\github_mcp_server\main.py`).
+5. Set your `GOOGLE_API_KEY` as an environment variable for `ChatGoogleGenerativeAI` usage.

 ## Usage

 The system can be run from the command line by executing the main client script.
-This will initiate the documentation generation process for the specified repository.
+This will initiate the documentation generation process for the specified repository (defaulting to "Documentation_generator_agent").

 ```bash
 python client.py